Postdoc Scholar - Avid Traveler - (Slow) Runner

 Consumers undervalue multi-option alternatives in two-stage choice.
 Invited for revision.

-The role of attention in opportunity cost neglect.
-Invited for revision.
+The role of attention in opportunity cost neglect and consideration.
+(2025).
+Cognition.

 High-value decisions are fast and accurate, inconsistent with diminishing value sensitivity.
 (2022).
 PNAS.